CalebMamula/Project5/README.md

-# Catalog Service
+# Job Service

-This application is part of the Polar jobshop system and provides the functionality for managing the jobs in the jobshop catalog.
+This application is part of the Polar jobshop system and provides the functionality for managing the jobs in the jobshop job.
 It's part of the project built in the [Cloud Native Spring in Action](https://www.manning.com/jobs/cloud-native-spring-in-action) job by [Thomas Vitale](https://www.thomasvitale.com).